What is Assisted Hatching?

 Eggs are fertilized using in vitro methods, such as ICSI, and left to mature.
 After the fertilization process is complete and the cells have divided ready for implantation, laser is used to damage the shell.
 The embryo is then transferred to the uterus in a normal IVF embryo transfer procedure.

-Risks and Side Effects of Assisted Hatching in Mexico
+Risks and Side Effects of Assisted Hatching

 Assisted hatching in Mexico may increase the possibility of twin births.
 In rare instances, the use of steroids can result in elevated blood pressure, water retention, infection, mood swings, insomnia, osteoporosis, nausea, and allergic reactions.
 The antibiotic introduced during assisted hatching in Mexico (usually doxycycline) may intensify both skin sensitivity to sun light and the risk of vaginal yeast infection.
 There is a small

-Advantages of Assisted Hatching in Mexico
+Advantages of Assisted Hatching

 Many couples elect to pursue assisted hatching during their IVF procedures.
 This is because the technique is associated with a number of benefits including fewer embryos required for transfer, and increased implantation success rates.